 He starred in the US pictures DISAPPEARANCE (2002) set in New Mexico, and THE X TEAM (2003) set in the New Zealand Alps, for Touchstone Pictures.

-Next up Kewley stars in the motion pictures FRANK & JERRY (2013) playing US film producer Jerry Goldman; as Roy Rogers in THE LEGEND MAKER (2013) for film-making veteran Ian Pringle; Dr Schnell in DICK’S CLINIC (2014) opposite Justin Rosniak and Ben Guerens; and as Frank Newman in NEWMAN (2013).
+Kewley starred in the motion pictures FRANK & JERRY (2011) playing US film producer Jerry Goldman, as Roy Rogers in THE LEGEND MAKER (2014) for film-making veteran Ian Pringle, and as Frank Newman in NEWMAN (2015).
+He played Dr Schnell in DICK’S CLINIC (2014) opposite Justin Rosniak and Ben Guerens, and Patrick Allen in MONSTER PIES (aka BEAUTIFUL LOVE) (2013);

 And he has appeared in over 170 short films, including winning Best Actor Awards for his roles in SHEPHERD’S HILL (2010) and GREATER (2012) and starring opposite Libby Tanner in the Warner Bros. funded short feature THESE EMPTY STREETS (2012) for director Jarrah Gurrie.